thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 The `finalize` command closes a sequence of install and remove commands started by a `prepare` command.

 This can be a no-op, but this is also an pportunity to:
-* Remove any unnecessary module after a sequence of operations.
+* Remove any unnecessary software module after a sequence of actions.
-* Commit or rollback the sequence of operations.
+* Commit or rollback the sequence of actions.

 Contract:
 * This command take no arguments.